MGU-Anuradha/SpeedyCare/README.md

 - Utilize the provided MySQL DB instance with a predefined table schema to store vehicle reservation records.
 - Develop the web application using JSP (JavaServer Pages) and deploy it on Tomcat 9 server with HTTPS support.
 - Ensure that any credentials and parameters that can be changed are configurable using configuration files such as application.properties or web.xml.

+I have published a blog article ["Crafting Security into Web Applications — Safe Coding"](https://medium.com/@mguanuradha/crafting-security-into-web-applications-safe-coding-d8a72b4ad4d8), which includes security aspects considered, authentication protocols, implementation strategies, challenges faced, and the learning outcomes when developing the application.
+You can go through it for more details!